gleicher/gleicher.github.io/content/pages/Advice/undergrad-research/index.md

 2. Take classes with me.
 I tend to prefer students who have been through a class with me (it's not a requirement).
 It means that you know me, and I know you at least a little.
 Plus, my classes are usually relevant.
 3. Have some project experience that shows your skills and interests.
 You personal hobby project is possibly more relevant than good grades in a bunch of classes.
 It shows you have enough interest to do something on your own, and often involves relevant skills.
 Knowing how to do 3D modeling,
 4. Do things to explore your interests.
 The fact that you take initiative to learn about your interests shows that you really are interested.
+5. Build your portfolio, and present it well.
+Having a nice web page that shows off your projects is often more useful than a resume listing that you took standard courses.

 Some thoughts on pursuing graphics/robotics/vr/vis related topics on your own: